 She graduated from the University of Manchester with a degree in History.

 Caroline Hawkins is an award-winning filmmaker who joined OSF in 2004.
 She is the creator of the international hit Meerkat Manor.
-Her other credits include Fatal Attractions, There’s A Rhino in My House, Lemur Street, Jessica the Hippo, Honey Badgers: Masters of Mayhem for BBC and PBS, Carol Klein’s Plant Odysseys for BBC2, Secret Life of Twins for ITV and Dogs Might Fly for Sky One.
-More recently she produced Wild Korea for BBC and Terra Mater Factual Studios.
+Other credits include the three-part blue-chip natural history series Magical Land of Oz for BBC, ABC and PBS, Wild Korea, Secret Life of Farm Animals, Honey Badgers: Masters of Mayhem for BBC and PBS, Secret Life of Twins for ITV, Dogs Might Fly for Sky One and the four-season US docu-drama Fatal Attractions for Animal Planet.

 Caroline started her career as a floor manager at LWT before moving to BBC Wales to direct live news.
 A 13-year freelance career as a director followed with credits including Delia Smith’s Summer Collection, The Clothes Show, The Good Sex Guide, Natural World and the award-winning documentary Last Voyage of the Thistlegorm.

 She produced her first feature film in 2008, Meerkat Manor: The Story Begins for Discovery Studios and The Weinstein Company.
-In 2012 she led OSF’s move into 3D with Meerkats 3D followed by Pandas 3D -The Journey Home, the IMAX version of which is on release in North America and Europe.
+In 2012 she led OSF’s move into 3D with Meerkats 3D followed by Pandas 3D -The Journey Home, the IMAX version of which was screened throughout North America and Europe.

 Lucinda Axelsson is a multi-award winning executive producer and former BBC Commissioning Editor and BBC NHU producer, specialising in highly popular and innovative specialist factual shows, documentaries and wildlife series from high end Blue Chip to presenter led shows.
 She recently exec produced ‘Serengeti’ a pioneering ‘wildlife meets drama’ hybrid series for the BBC, with XIX entertainment and John Downer Productions.